DinoChiesa/ApiLoadGen/README.md

 Most of these properties are self-explanatory.
-The geoDistribution property on the job specifies whether to simulate geo-distributed load as the job runs.
-Set this to zero if you do not want geo-distributed load.
+The geoDistribution property on the job specifies whether to simulate geo-distributed load as the job runs, via the X-Forwarded-For header.
+Set this property to zero in the job definition if you do not want geo-distributed load.
+If you omit the property, you get the default, which is geo distributed load.